 Energy usage depends not only on your dishwasher, but also how you heat your water.
 Gas water heaters, electric water heaters, and tankless water heaters all operate at different levels of efficiency and generate different amounts of carbon dioxide.

 Also, your electric company charges different rates at different times of the day.
-Try to the dishwasher when demand is the lowest, at times when the utility doesn’t have to operate expensive peaking plants to meet it.
+Try to use the dishwasher when demand is the lowest, at times when the utility doesn’t have to operate expensive peaking plants to meet it.

 Comparing a dishwasher and hand washing